codeunion/linkedout-example/README.md

 ## Releases

 We've inherited a project that has already been worked on.
-It is up to v0.8, which contains the following features:
+It is up to release 0.8.0, which contains the following features:

 - A user can view a résumé show page
 - A user can edit the contents of a résumé via separate edit pages
 - A user can add **skills** and **jobs** via forms on the résumé show page

 Now it is up to us to add extra features to this project.
-Our goal for v1.0 is to provide users with a one-page application where they can view their own résumé and add jobs and skills as needed.
+Our goal for release 1.0.0 is to provide users with a one-page application where they can view their own résumé and add jobs and skills as needed.

-The _releases after v1.0 are for more advanced work_.
+The _releases after 1.0.0 are for more advanced work_.
 If you are up for the challenge, go for it!

-### [v0.9] Create new skills asynchronously
+### Release 0.9.0: Create new skills asynchronously

 Requirements: